 - Allow him supervised freedom.

-- The pup goes in the crate when you are sleeping.
+- When you are sleeping.

-- The pup goes in the crate when he needs a break.
+- When he needs a break.

 The downside is that issues such as bathroom training, chewing, and structure & boundaries may not be as successful using these alternatives.